Read our Frequently Asked Questions (FAQs) to find more about wormeries and composting.

 Apart from being the inventors, and thus to some extent the experts, and apart from offering an unrivalled range of Wormeries, we also offer the best value in the country and, remember we supply Tiger Worms!

 A Wormery will divert your cooked and uncooked food waste, along with things like shredded newspaper, cardboard tubes, tea bags, egg cartons etc… Etc… away from landfill.
 In the UK, about a third of what we throw away is food waste which could otherwise be composted in a Wormery.
-In fact, we throw away nearly 7 million tonnes of food waste and peelings every year.
+In fact, we throw away something in excess of 7 million tonnes of food waste and peelings every year.

 Not only that, a Wormery is also giving you something useful back.
 The highest quality compost you can get and a liquid feed which you can use to feed indoor / outdoor plants.